"bar" will wait until "foo" has succeeded

 inherit = FAM

 Try starting the downstream workflow first, then the upstream, and watch what happens.
-In each cycle point the @upstream trigger in the downstream workflow waits on the task foo (with the same cycle point) in the upstream workflow to emit the data ready message.
+In each cycle point the @upstream trigger in the downstream workflow waits for the upstream task foo (with the same cycle point) workflow to generate the “data ready” message.

 • The workflow_state trigger function, like the cylc workflow-state command, must have read-access to the upstream workflow’s public database.

-• The cycle point is supplied by a string template %(point)s.
-The string templates available to trigger functions arguments are described in Custom Trigger Functions).
+• The task cycle point is supplied by a string template %(point)s.
+See Custom Xtrigger Functions) for other string templates available to xtriggers.

 The return value of the workflow_state trigger function looks like this: